Hahn Faucets Review & Rating Updated: 07/09/21

 Most Hahn faucets are available with a polished chrome finish, the most popular finish for faucets.
 Some are available in stainless steel.
 But, if you are outfitting a restored heritage kitchen in Victorian or Arts and Crafts mode, chrome or stainless may not fit well.
 On the other hand, if your kitchen is contemporary, either finish should work.

-The company sells through its proprietary website, but also at third-party hosting websites such as Overstock, Walmart, Wayfair and Houzz — sites that are not particularly careful about whether the faucets they sell are legal for sale.
+The company sells through its proprietary website but also at third-party hosting websites such as Overstock, Walmart, Wayfair, and Houzz — sites that, historically, are not particularly careful about whether the faucets they sell are legal for sale.

 The company website is modeled on the organization and layout of the Hamat website.
 It is well designed and fairly easy to navigate, although in many respects it does not seem quite finished.

-While it's true that the manufacturing of Hahn faucets is done under one roof, it's not Hahn's roof.
-It belongs to one of its overseas suppliers.
+While it's true that the manufacturing of most Hahn faucets is done under one roof in a "fully integrated manufacturing facility", it's not Hahn's roof.
+It belongs to its overseas suppliers.
 No Hahn faucet or sink is made by Hahn.
-Hahn is an importer, not a .
+Hahn is an importer, not a manufacturer.

 Imported faucets comparable to Hahn's Chinese-made Yingao faucets include faucets offered by